Swiss Italian: Characteristics

 Another notable difference is the use of the word germanico to refer to German people, instead of tedesco.
 However, as in Italy, the word tedesco is used to refer to the German language.
 In Italy, the word germanico is used in the same sense as the word "Germanic" in English, referring, for example, to Germanic languages in general.

 Radiotelevisione Svizzera di lingua Italiana is the main Swiss public broadcasting network in the Italian speaking regions of Switzerland.
 The University of Lugano is the major university of the Italian speaking part of Switzerland.

-There are almost no vocal differences between Swiss Italian and mainland Italian.
+There are almost no differences in the vowels of Swiss Italian and mainland Italian.